kpacquer/prell/docs/cookbook.rst

 Crawl only your blog
 --------------------

-You will want to use the :option:`-i` flag, which while ignore URLs matching the passed regex::
+You will want to use the `-i` flag, which while ignore URLs matching the passed regex::

         crawler -i "^blog/" <url>